They Came to Rob Las Vegas

-They Came to Rob Las Vegas is a 1968 crime film directed by Antonio Isasi-Isasmendi and starring Gary Lockwood, Elke Sommer, Lee J. Cobb, and Jack Palance.
-The screenplay concerns a crime outfit who plan a heist to rob a hi-tech truck containing $7 million in Las Vegas.
-Its Spanish title was Las Vegas 500 Milliones.
-Filming took place in California, Nevada, and Spain.
+They Came to Rob Las Vegas (Las Vegas, 500 milliones) is a 1968 heist film directed and produced by Antonio Isasi-Isasmendi, and starring Gary Lockwood, Elke Sommer, Lee J. Cobb, Jack Palance, Jean Servais and Roger Hanin.
+The storyline concerns a crime outfit who plan a heist to rob a hi-tech truck containing $7 million in Las Vegas.
+It is based on the novel Les Hommes de Las Vegas (lit.
+"The Men of Las Vegas") by French author André Lay.

+The film was a co-production between Spanish, French, Italian, and West German companies.
+It won Best Film and Best Director (for Isai-Isasmendi) at the 1969 CEC Awards.

 Plot

 Steve Skorsky has built himself a reputation in security transport for financial institutions.
 His security trucks are considered impregnable with armed guards and computer controlled routing.
-No one has ever successfully raided a Skorsky truck until, ......
-They came to rob Las Vegas.
+No one has ever successfully raided a Skorsky truck until now.

-Gino Vincenzo escapes from prison and plans to rob a Skorsky truck with his brother Tony in an armed assault, but Tony turns down the idea saying it needs more modern planning.
+Ex-mobster Gino Vincenzo escapes from prison and plans to rob a Skorsky truck with his brother Tony in an armed assault, but Tony turns down the idea saying it needs more planning.
 Gino goes ahead anyway and he and his gang are killed in the attempt.

-Tony plans a new robbery, but Inspector Douglas of the Treasury is also after Skorsky as he uses his trucks to move gold for the Mafia.
-Tony takes a job as a dealer in a Las Vegas casino in order to seduce Ann Bennett who is Skorsky's secretary and also his mistress.
+Tony plans a new robbery, but Treasury Department Inspector Douglas is also after Skorsky as he uses his trucks to move illicit gold bullion for the Mafia.
+Under the alias "Tony Ferris", he takes a job as a dealer in a Las Vegas casino in order to seduce Anne Bennett, Skorsky's secretary and mistress.
 She is a compulsive gambler and Tony helps her to win in return for a share of the profits.
 She falls in love with him and he persuades her to provide the information he needs to ambush a Skorsky truck in the Nevada desert.
 He and his gang hide the truck in an underground bunker where they will have time to either persuade the crew to come out, or break into it, but impatience gets the better of the gang members who try to employ their own methods.

-The plan starts to disintegrate as Inspector Douglas, Steve Skorsky, and the Mafia all try to find the truck which seems to have vanished.
-Tony eventually succeeds, but Ann urges him to forget about the money and run away with her so that they can be together.
+The plan starts to disintegrate as Douglas, Skorsky, and the mobsters all try to find the truck which seems to have vanished.
+Tony eventually succeeds, but Anne urges him to forget about the money and run away with her so that they can be together.
 It's then that she realises it was never about the money.
 It was about ruining Skorsky's reputation in revenge for the death of Tony's brother.

+Production

+Filming took place on-location in Las Vegas, San Francisco, and Los Angeles; and in the desertous Almería region of Spain.
+Studio interiors were shot at Estudios Balcázar in Barcelona and Estudios Moro in Madrid.